-- 1. Remove the engine access panel (See Figure 23). - Check the coolant level only at the overflow reservoir (A, Figure 28).
-The coolant level should be at the LOW (COLD) mark. - If the coolant level is insufficient, remove the cap (E) from the reservoir and add coolant to the "H" mark. - 4.
+- 1. Open the hood to gain access to the overflow bottle.
+(See Figure 18). - 2.
+Check the coolant level only at the overflow reservoir (A, Figure 18).
+The coolant level should be at the LOW (COLD) mark. - 3.
+If the coolant level is insufficient, remove the cap (E) from the reservoir and add coolant to the LOW (COLD) mark.
+See engine owners manual for specific engine coolant specifications. - 4.
 Reinstall the cap.